A new technique to keep donor organs colder than ice cold could greatly extend the length of time that those organs are viable for transplant.

 Every year, thousands of donor organs are discarded for various reasons, including the inability to find a suitable patient close enough to receive the organ before it goes bad.
 If donor tissue were viable longer, doctors could get organs to patients who might otherwise be too far away, Lewis says.
 That could lead to more lifesaving surgeries for patients waiting for a transplant — currently more than 100,000 in the United States alone.
 Pushing back organs’ expiration dates could also curb the costs of private flights to rush organs between cities and allow for more flexible surgery scheduling, Lewis adds.

-In the new study, researchers devised a cocktail of cryoprotectant chemicals, including trehalose and glycerol, to combat ice formation and protect cells at extremely cold temperatures.
+In the new study, researchers devised a cocktail of cryoprotectant chemicals, including trehalose and glycerol, to combat ice formation and protect cells at extremely low temperatures.
 To ensure each liver was completely saturated with preservatives, the researchers administered the chemicals using a machine perfusion system.
 That device is basically “an artificial body for the liver” that pumps fluids into an organ in a way that imitates blood flow, says Reinier de Vries, a medical doctor and mechanical engineer at Harvard Medical School and Massachusetts General Hospital in Boston.

 This supercooling preparation scheme is a more sophisticated version of a chemical injection previously shown to preserve rat livers for several days at –6° C (SN: 7/3/14).
 Additional cryoprotectant chemicals and the more elaborate machine perfusion equipment allowed the new setup to handle human livers, which are harder to supercool because they’re about 200 times as big as their rat counterparts.